 Source: Aegon Asset Management.
 The remaining exposures are to cash. derivates and other investments.
-This Fund has exposure to private equity and loans however here is no carbon emissions data is available for these asset classes.
-Note the exposure is less than 1% of NAV.

 Climate-related metrics

 At Aegon Asset Management, we use a range of metrics to identify and assess climate-related risks and opportunities, and track progress against our targets.
 We follow the Partnership for Carbon Accounting Financials (PCAF Standard) recommended methodologies for calculating the financed carbon emissions of our portfolios.